masc-ucsc/docs/docs/pyrope/04-variables.md

 var a:u120    // a is an unsigned value with up to 120bits, initialized to zero

 var x:s3 = 0  // x is a signed value with 3 bits (-4 to 3)
-mut x = 3     // OK
+x = 3         // OK
-mut x = 4     // compile error, '4' overflows the maximum allowed value of 'x'
+x = 4         // compile error, '4' overflows the maximum allowed value of 'x'

 var person = (
   ,name:string // empty string by default